jonfriesen/totpclient/README.md

-# totpclient
+# totp.ninja
-A simple TOTP test client
+A simple TOTP client

+Visit http://totp.ninja to see it in action!